 \section{Partially directed bridges: a step-by-step approach}

 Let us equip the square lattice $ \zs^2$ with its standard coordinate system.
-With each model (horizontal or diagonal) is associated a notion of \emm height,: the height of a vertex $v$, denoted $h(v)$, is its ordinate in the horizontal model, while in the diagonal model, it is the sum of its coordinates.
+With each model (horizontal or diagonal) is associated a notion of \emm height,: the height of a vertex $v$, denoted by $h(v)$, is its ordinate in the horizontal model, and the sum of its coordinates in the diagonal model.
 Recall that a walk, starting at $v_0$ and ending at $v_n$, is a bridge if all its vertices $v\not = v_n$ satisfy $h(v_0) \le h(v) < h(v_n)$.
 If the weaker inequality $h(v_0) \le h(v) \le h(v_n)$ holds for all $v$, we say the walk is a \emm pseudo-bridge,.
 Note that nonempty bridges are obtained by adding a step of height~$1$ to a pseudo-bridge (a \NN\ step in the horizontal model, a \NN\ or \EE \ step in the diagonal model).
 It is thus equivalent to count bridges or pseudo-bridges.

 By Proposition~\ref{prop:equiv}, the enumeration of weakly directed bridges in the horizontal model boils down to the enumeration of (irreducible) partially directed bridges.
 In this section and the following one, we address the enumeration of these building blocks, first in a rather systematic way based on a step-by-step construction, then in a more combinatorial way based on \emm heaps of cycles,.
 A third approach is briefly discussed in the final section.
 We also count partially directed bridges in the diagonal model, which will be useful in Section~\ref{sec:diag}.